grpc/proposal/A80-tcp-telemetry.md

 #### Suggested Metric Collection Algorithm

+* `grpc.tcp.connections_created`  will be incremented when a connection is created.
 * `grpc.tcp.connection_count` will be incremented when a connection is created and decremented when it is destroyed.
 * The `grpc.tcp.syscall_writes` and `grpc.tcp.write_size` metrics will be updated whenever we write to the socket.
 * The `grpc.tcp.syscall_reads` and `grpc.tcp.read_size` metrics will be updated whenever we read from the socket.